pnp/cli-microsoft365/docs/docs/cmd/todo/task/task-add.md

 : The type of the body content.
 Possible values are `text` and `html`.
 Default is `text`.

 `--dueDateTime [dueDateTime]`
-: The date and time when the task is due.
+: The date when the task is due.
 This should be defined as a valid ISO 8601 string in the UTC time zone.
+Only date value is needed, time value is always ignored.

 `--importance [importance]`
 : The importance of the task.
 Possible values are: `low`, `normal`, `high`.
 Default is `normal`.